aaron-r/ec-invoice/README.md

 * Custom 'Yes/No' prompt when deleting a row.
 * Restrict the 'Notes' field to one-line when the 'CODE' field is not for technician notes.
 * Check if selected client has an e-mail address within MYOB.
 If not, prompt to add one.
-* Ability to submit multiple invoices with the same PO number.
 * Ability to select/type specific item code within Code field.
 (Unable to implement until inventory is complete)
 * Ability to error-check avaliable item quantity and codes.
 (Unable to implement until inventory is complete)

 <h2>Limitations</h2>

-* Will invoice the same PO Number as multiple invoices.
 * Can only invoice one client at one time.